CS Minor

 Timeline

 You should start planning for your CS minor as early as possible, and in particular be aware of all the pre-requisites which often includes MATH-222, MATH-223 and MATH-323 for CS courses.
 You can apply for the CS minor at any time before the end of your last term.
-However, it is highly recommended to apply before the start of your last year, to avoid being in a situation where you realise, at the last minute, that you are missing 1 credit (for instance) to obtain the CS minor degree.
+However, it is highly recommended to apply before the start of your last year, to avoid being in a situation where you realise, at the last minute, that you are missing 1 credit (for instance) to obtain the CS minor.

 The application process

-Please note that it is your responsibility for checking for pre/co-requisites, whether a course is running or not in given term, or any regulations related to your major degree.
+Please note that it is your responsibility for checking for pre/co-requisites, whether a course is running or not in a given term, or any regulations related to your major degree.

 1. Obtain the form: The first step is to obtain the CS minor form that contains all the regulations, specific to your degree.
-This includes the mandatory list of courses, which courses count towards the CS minor degree, the number of credits required, if overlaps are allowed with your major degree, and so on.
+This includes the mandatory list of courses, which courses count towards the CS minor, the number of credits required, if overlaps are allowed with your major degree, and so on.

 Please contact the CS Senior Admin. & Student Affairs Coordinator (liette.chin@mcgill.ca), to obtain the relevant CS minor form for your degree.
 When contacting them, please state what is your current major degree and your faculty.

-2. Complete the CS minor form:
+3. Complete the CS minor form:

 When completing the form, fill up as much as possible and pay attention to all the instructions.
 In particular: